mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 I was able to sneak in a short nap afterwork and before dinner.

 The ride on the rollers was steady state, no stopping, **easy effort** for an hour; of which, 45 minutes in the aerobars.
 I watched the 2020 UCI MTB Marathon Worlds held in Turkey; cool event.
+While the effort was easy on the heart and quads, I do think this hour worked the smaller, postural muscles.

 <!---->
 ## FRIDAY OCT 30 ☀️